Akuli/odotdot/docs/std/imports.md

-`Library` is a simple class that inherits from [ArbitraryAttribs](../builtins.md#arbitraryattribs). `new Library` takes no arguments or options, and `Library` has no methods.
+`Library` is a simple class that inherits from [ArbitraryAttribs](../builtins.md#arbitraryattribs). `new Library` takes no arguments, and `Library` has no methods.
 You can access the `Library` class e.g. like this:

 ```python3
 var Library = (get_class (import "<std>/imports"));